Chilkoot Trail Permits

-PERMITS ARE REQUIRED TO HIKE THE CHILKOOT TRAIL FROM JUNE-SEPTEMBER
+PERMITS ARE REQUIRED TO HIKE THE CHILKOOT TRAIL FROM MEMORIAL DAY TO LABOR DAY

-For reservations and registration information call Parks Canada: 1-867-667-3910 or toll free from Canada and the U.S. 1-800-661-0486.
+To reserve, call Parks Canada at 1-867-667-3910 or toll free from Canada and the U.S. 1-800-661-0486.
+When reserving a permit you will need to choose your dates on the trail, select your campgrounds, and pay for the reservation and permit with a credit card.
 Please be advised that prices for trail permits change annually.
 Check in the spring to get prices for the upcoming summer season.

 * All fees are quoted in Canadian funds and may be subject to change.

 5. Pick up your permit

 Frequently Asked Questions About Permits

 1. What do I do if the dates I want are not available?

 2. I already have a reservation, can I add another person?